 Most of us know how important exercise is when it comes to staying fit and healthy.
 Despite that, however, not all of us are moving as much as we’re supposed to.

 Even when I have been motivated to get a gym membership and start exercising, it only lasts for a few months.
 At the first sign of stress and deadlines at work, the gym routine gets kicked off the list.
-So here are a few tricks to include some activity in daily habits to take it from a sedentary lifestyle to a mildly active one.

 - Park far away

 - Take the stairs instead of elevators